Xuedinan/MessageBox/README.md

 2. select review message to "gao"

 ```
-Thanks for using MessageBox.
-This is a small program to help you to leave a message to your favourite person : )
+----- Thanks for using MessageBox.
+This is a small program to help you to leave a message to your favourite person : ) -----

 Please type in your command:

-signup - creating new account
+Signup - creating new account
-login - return user login
+Login - return user login
-exit - exit program
+Exit - exit program

-Your command: login
+Your command: LoGin
-Please enter your username to login: gao
+Please enter your Username to login: GaO
-Please enter your password to login: 123
+Please enter your Password to login: 123
 Do you want to write new message or review historical message?

- Enter: write (to write new message)
+ Enter: Write (to write new message)
- Enter: review (to review historical message)
+ Enter: Review (to review historical message)
- Enter: exit (to exit program)
+ Enter: Exit (to exit program)

-Your command: review
+Your command: ReView

 ------ You received below message -----

-Sender: jack
+Sender: Jack
-Message: jack say hello to gao
+Message: Jack say hello to gao

-Sender: peter
+Sender: Peter
-Message: peter say yoyoyo to gao
+Message: Peter say yoyoyo to gao
 ```

 ```